garretpatten/macOS-setup-scripts/README.md

 # Mac OS Setup Scripts

 This repository contains a collections of scripts that I use to set up my personal Mac OS environments.

-# Instructions

 ## How to Use